On this page:

 Meet two of three criteria: (1) 3.75 cumulative GPA; (2) rank in top 5% of graduating class; (3) 95th percentile rank or above on ACT or SAT (approximately 30 ACT composite, 1300 SAT (critical reading and math only) prior to March 2016, or 1360 SAT total March 2016 and after).

 Yes; for a total of four years.

 January 8, 2018

 How to Apply

-Apply for undergraduate admission to the university by February 1, 2016.
-Then, complete the Wright State University Online Scholarship Application, including the section related to the Competitive Honors/Trustees Scholarships.
+Apply for undergraduate admission to the university by December 15, 2017.
+Then, complete the Wright State University Online Scholarship Application, which should be available around November 2017, including the section related to the Competitive Honors/Trustees Scholarships.
 By completing the Wright State University Online Scholarship Application, applicants may be considered for other Wright State scholarship awards as well.

 Additional Essay Requirement

 Write a brief (500-600 word) essay on one of the following topics in order to be considered for the Competitive Honors/Trustees Scholarship: